-An 8-month-old Shi Tzu pup presented with right forelimb lameness and elbow incongruity with short ulna syndrome.
+An 8-month-old Shi Tzu pup presented at West Midlands Referrals with right forelimb lameness and elbow incongruity with short ulna syndrome.
 This occurs because the ulna stops growing earlier than the radius, so that the ulna acts like the taught straight string of a bow and arrow, while the radius keeps growing and becomes the curved “bow”.

-The difference between the pre- and post-op appearance is striking.
+The difference between the pre-and post-op appearance is striking.
 The other side is pictured for comparison.
-Bone healing in young dogs is usually good enough that we just leave the gap heal on its own.
+Bone healing in young dogs is usually good enough that we leave the gap to heal on its own.
 Occasionally it needs a bit of help from some metalwork later!